techarts0/topk/README.md

-# Manuscript ID: FGCS-25-05067
-### Beyond Big-O: Why Optimizing Data Structure is Futile for Exact Streaming Top-K on IID Data
+## An Empirical Study on the Ineffectiveness of Optimization for Exact Streaming Top-K: A Hardware-Software Perspective

 ## About
 - Description: The source code of experiment evaluation